LeMonde2Manon/SilentScienceProject/CONTRIBUTING.md

 - Improve an existing pictogram
 - Add or update translations and keywords

-All contributions must follow the rules below.
+All contributions must follow the rules below:
+- Use the prompt in PROMPTS.md

 ---